apache/metron/metron-platform/metron-common/README.md

 # High Level Architecture

-As already pointed out in the main project README, Apache Metron is a [Kappa architecture](../../#navigating-the-architecture) primarily backed by Storm and Kafka.
+As already pointed out in the main project README, Apache Metron is a Kappa architecture (see [Navigating the Architecture](../../#navigating-the-architecture)) primarily backed by Storm and Kafka.
 We additionally leverage:
 * Zookeeper for dynamic configuration updates to running Storm topologies.
 This enables us to push updates to our Storm topologies without restarting them.
 * HBase primarily for enrichments.
 But we also use it to store user state for our UI's.
 * HDFS for long term storage.
 Our parsed and enriched messages land here, along with any reported exceptions or errors encountered along the way.